 Specific requirements apply to the presentation of the information regarding the country of origin or place of provenance of the primary ingredient.
 More specifically, the information regarding the country of origin or place of provenance of the primary ingredient must be provided in a font size which is not smaller than the minimum font size required for other mandatory particulars under the FIC Regulation (see Section 3.2.2. above).
-Furthermore, irrespective of the means by which it is provided (words or non-scriptural form) the information regarding the country of origin or place of provenance of the primary ingredient must be provided in the same field of vision as the indication of the country of origin or place of provenance of the food.
-Finally, if the country of origin or place of provenance of the food is given with words, it must appear in a font size which has an x-height of at least 75 % of the x-height of the indication of the country of origin or place of provenance of the food.
+Furthermore, irrespective of the means by which it is provided (words or non- scriptural form) the information regarding the country of origin or place of provenance of the primary ingredient must be provided in the same field of vision as the indication of the country of origin or place of provenance of the food.
+Finally, if the country of origin or place of provenance of the same field of vision as the indication of the food is given with words, it must appear in a font size which has an x-height of at least 75 % of the x-height of the indication of the country of origin or place of provenance of provenance of the food.